Dominican Pastoral Institute: History

-2019 crisis
+2019 financial crisis

 Near the end of 2019, under serious financial stress, a conflict developed between the institute and the college, and the director was fired, as well as the interim director later.
 Two teachers resigned as consequence as well as the dean of the theology faculty.

+Both the Dominican Pastoral Institute in Montreal and Dominican University College in Ottawa closed in 2024.